Contractions in Writing: When To Use and When To Avoid These Conversational Words

 What Are Contractions?
 Contractions Definition

 A contraction is the shortened form of a word.
-It combine two words—almost always a noun with a verb—linked with an apostrophe into one, shortened word.
+It combines two words—almost always a noun with a verb—linked with an apostrophe into one, shortened word.

 Examples of contractions include it's, wasn't, haven't, and hundreds more (see our contractions list below).